-- Use N17.9, not to be confused with renal insufficiency (acute) - If it is documented that patient has temporary dialysis, code Z99.2
+- For renal insufficiency, use code N28.9. - For acute kidney injury (non-traumatic)/acute kidney/renal failure, use N17.9. - If it is documented that patient has temporary dialysis, use code Z99.2

 Kidney Failure

 - It is important to specify the type of kidney failure acute or chronic and the cause of the kidney failure, if known. - If kidney failure is chronic, document the CKD stage and assign codes from category N18.